redis/redis-doc/docs/redis-clients/java.md

 #### Initialize the client

-To initialize the client with JedisPooled:
+To initialize the client with `JedisPooled`:

 ```
 JedisPooled client = new JedisPooled("localhost", 6379);
 ```

-To initialize the client with JedisCluster:
+To initialize the client with `JedisCluster`:

 ```
 Set<HostAndPort> nodes = new HashSet<>();